schurterb/pedigree-tracker/README.md

 # Pedigree Tracker

-A comprehensive tool for farmers and breeders to track and visualize animal pedigrees, enabling better breeding decisions and genetic management.
+A simple tool for farmers and breeders to track and visualize animal pedigrees, enabling better breeding decisions and genetic management.

 ## Features